Ridhwana/rails/guides/source/active_support_instrumentation.md

 The Instrumentation API provides a way to instrument code and subscribe to events that occur in your application.
-Instrumentation means wrapping a block of code so that, when it runs, its execution is measured and an event is emitted with a name and optional payload.
+Instrumentation means wrapping a block of code so that, when it runs, its execution is measured and an instrumentation event is emitted with a name and optional payload.
 Any subscribers listening for that event will then be notified and can react, for example, they can log information, benchmark, or perform some other action.
 This makes it possible to observe behavior within the Rails framework, in your own code, or even in standalone Ruby scripts.
 There are a few parts that are vital to understanding the Instrumentation API: events and subscribers.

 NOTE: The Instrumentation API is intended for framework code, not application code.
 For application-level event reporting, use [Active Support Structured Events](active_support_structured_events.html) instead.

-### Events
+### Instrumentation Events

-An event is a record of something that has happened, and is emitted when an instrumented block of code is called.
+An instrumentation event is a record of something that has happened, and is emitted when an instrumented block of code is called.
 Events have a name and optional data (called the payload).

 For example, when Active Record executes a SQL query, it instruments the `sql.active_record` event.
 This event has the name `sql.active_record` and